aws-samples/sagemaker-ssh-helper/README.md

 Alternatively, use the trick with port forwarding - start the `sm-ssh` or `ssh` with `-L` option inside venv, and then use `localhost` as the host to connect to from IDE.
 This trick is used to make SSH Helper work on Windows, and it's described in [FAQ - Is Windows Supported?](FAQ.md#is-windows-supported).

+**2. Start the remote resource**

-2. Submit your code to SageMaker with SSH Helper as described in previous sections, e.g. as a [training job](#step-1-install-the-library).
+Submit your code to SageMaker with SSH Helper as described in previous sections, e.g. as a [training job](#step-1-install-the-library).
+For SageMaker Studio, see the section [Local IDE integration with SageMaker Studio over SSH for PyCharm / VSCode](#studio)

 Make sure you allow enough time for manually setting up the connection (do not set `connection_wait_time_seconds` to `0`, recommended minimum value is `600`, i.e. 10 minutes).
 Don't worry to set it to higher values, e.g. to 30 min, because you will be able to terminate the waiting loop once you connected.